TITANIUM339/Weather-App/README.md

 The search bar has autocomplete.

-This app is bundled using webpack and uses Bootstrap icons, ESlint, Prettier, and the date-fns library.
+This app is bundled using webpack and uses Bootstrap icons, ESlint, Prettier, the date-fns library, and fetches the weather data from an API.

 Live Demo: https://titanium339.github.io/Weather-App/